Douglas (motorcycles): Cyclecar

 A version of Joseph Barter's horizontal twin cylinder engine of 1070 cc capacity, water cooled, was fitted to a two-seat cyclecar in 1913.
-It was better equipped than the average cyclecar of the era featuring shaft drive from the front-mounted engine to the rear wheels and was sold for £200.
-The rear suspension was unusual with a horizontal coil spring mounted above the differential, the front used a beam axle and semi-elliptic leaf springing.
+It was better equipped than the average cyclecar of the era, with shaft drive from the front-mounted engine to the rear wheels, and was sold for £200.
+The rear suspension was unusual, with a horizontal coil spring mounted above the differential.
+The front had a beam axle and semi-elliptic leaf springing.

-Production was suspended during World War I and when the car re-appeared in 1919 the engine was enlarged to 1224 cc and the price had risen to £400 then to £500.
-This proved to be too expensive and sales dried up after a few hundred had been made.
-No original cars survive but a replica using some original parts has been made.
+Car production was suspended during World War I. When it resumed in 1919, the engine was enlarged to 1224 cc, and the price was increased to £400, and then to £500.
+This proved to be too expensive, and sales dried up after a few hundred had been made.
+No original cars survive, but a replica using some original parts has been made.